luzfcb/tox-lambda-autodiscovery/docs/index.md

 # Welcome to tox-lambda-autodiscovery

-autodiscovery and autocreate tox testenv to aws lambda functionn s
+autodiscovery and autocreate tox testenv to aws lambda functions